 Once cooled, check the lids to make sure they are sealed.
 If any jars didn’t seal, store them in the refrigerator for future use.

-Your Cowboy Candy, or candied jalapeños, are now ready to enjoy!
-These sweet and spicy treats are perfect for adding to various dishes, from sandwiches and tacos to salads and even as a topping for pizza.
-They make a great homemade gift as well!
+Your Cowboy Candy, or candied jalapeños, are ready to enjoy!
+This sweet and spicy treat is perfect for sandwiches, tacos, salads and even on pizza!
+And they make a great homemade Christmas gift as too!

 Ingredients